d08ble/livelogging-ios/README.md

 # LiveLogging for iOS

 Structured live logging for iOS.
-Use LiveComment to
+Use LiveComment for view logs.

 Usage:
 1. Add livelogging sources to your project